Let’s Get Started: FAQs

 Do you only see LGBTQ+ clients?
 Or only people with religious trauma?

 My specialty and area of expertise is with LGBTQ+ individuals, their families and allies.
+Most of my clients are lesbian, gay, bi/pansexual, transgender, nonbinary, genderfluid, 2 spirit, poly, or questioning.
 However, since 2008 I have worked with folx from all walks of life around trauma, depression, anxiety, bereavement and ADHD-related symptoms and more.
 In our initial consultation we will determine if I am a good fit for your needs.

 Do you offer virtual or in office therapy?

 Yes and yes!
 For virtual sessions, I use a HIPAA-compliant platform (SimplePractice).
-For in-person services, my office is located in Phoenix at 3030 N. Central Phoenix, Az 85012 Ste.
-702.
+For in-person services, my office is located in Phoenix at Central and Thomas (exact address available on request)

 During your initial consultation, we will discuss whether in-person or virtual counseling services would best meet your needs.